ITP-xStory/p5js-shaders/docs/important-concepts.md

   vec2 st = vTexCoord;
 ```

-FragCoord is used within the fragment shader to calculate the texture coordinates relative to the resolution uniform we passed it.
+FragCoord is used within the fragment shader to calculate the texture coordinates relative to the resolution uniform we passed it.<br>
 .frag
 ```glsl
 void main (void) {